2023 - 2024

 What We’ve Learned So Far

-While the Emory Healthy Aging Study is still in its early stages, data collected from the participants has already been utilized to draw some interesting preliminary conclusions on the effects of aging.
+The Emory Healthy Aging Study has already been able to utilize data collected from participants to draw some interesting preliminary conclusions on the effects of aging.

 On Perceived Cognitive Decline